Table of contents

 - Cancer treatments such as radiation and chemotherapy

 The condition can be diagnosed around puberty, which is ideal so that treatment can begin early.
 However, many men are unaware of their low testosterone levels until later in adulthood.
-Many males are diagnosed when they realize they have fertility problems.
+As a result, many males are diagnosed when they realize they have fertility problems.

-It’s important to seek medical advice if you think you have this condition so that you can obtain prescribed medication.
+It’s important to seek medical advice if you think you have this condition so that you can be prescribed testosterone medication.
 Your health care provider may conduct a physical exam and ask questions regarding the development of characteristics such as pubic hair, muscle mass, and size of testes.

 Testosterone levels are measured via a standard blood test that looks for one or more types of testosterone in the blood.
 Because levels tend to fluctuate throughout the day and may be affected by lifestyle choices, such as alcohol consumption, it is difficult to get the full picture with just one test.
 In most cases, your doctor will order a few blood tests on different dates to help diagnose low testosterone in males.
 The highest levels tend to be around early morning, which is why many of these tests are done before 10 am.

-If low testosterone in men is observed through the blood test, you may be given additional tests that can rule out or confirm a testicular disorder of pituitary gland abnormality.
+If low testosterone in men is observed through the blood test, you may be given additional tests to rule out or confirm a testicular disorder of pituitary gland abnormality.
 These tests include:

 - Hormone testing